John Bardeen: Invention of the transistor

-Nobel Prize in Physics in 1956

-In 1956, John Bardeen shared the Nobel Prize in Physics with William Shockley of Semiconductor Laboratory of Beckman Instruments and Walter Brattain of Bell Telephone Laboratories "for their researches on semiconductors and their discovery of the transistor effect".
+In 1956, Bardeen, Brattain, and Shockley were jointly awarded the Nobel Prize in Physics "for their researches on semiconductors and their discovery of the transistor effect."

-At the Nobel Prize ceremony in Stockholm, Brattain and Shockley received their awards that night from King Gustaf VI Adolf.
-Bardeen brought only one of his three children to the Nobel Prize ceremony.
-King Gustav chided Bardeen because of this, and Bardeen assured the King that the next time he would bring all his children to the ceremony.
-He kept his promise.

 BCS theory

 In 1957, Bardeen, in collaboration with Leon Cooper and his doctoral student John Robert Schrieffer, proposed the standard theory of superconductivity known as the BCS theory (named for their initials).

-Nobel Prize in Physics in 1972

-In 1972, Bardeen shared the Nobel Prize in Physics with Leon N Cooper of Brown University and John Robert Schrieffer of the University of Pennsylvania "for their jointly developed theory of superconductivity, usually called the BCS-theory".
-This was Bardeen's second Nobel Prize in Physics.
-He became the first person to win two Nobel Prizes in the same field.
-Only four others have ever received more than one Nobel Prize.
+In 1972, Bardeen, Cooper, and Schrieffer were jointly awarded the Nobel Prize in Physics "for their jointly developed theory of superconductivity, usually called the BCS theory."
+This was Bardeen's second Nobel Prize in Physics; he became the first person to win two Nobel Prizes in the same field.

-Bardeen brought his three children to the Nobel Prize ceremony in Stockholm.
-Bardeen gave much of his Nobel Prize money to fund the Fritz London Memorial Lectures at Duke University.